jaysontree/fedv_learning/Experiment/README.md

 test: images/test

 names: # LABELS of YOUR DATA
-  0: CLASS1
+  0: normal
-  1: CLASS2
+  1: fracture
-  2: CLASS3
 ```
-Then configure your trian clients with sub data set
+Then start your trian clients with each sub data set

 ##### configuration
 - change num of clients